 I took over UI responsibility for Lord of the Rings Online shortly after the game launched in 2007.
 I formalized the UX pipeline, built a UI team with diverse skill-sets, managed the UX design when the game transitioned from a subscription model to Free to Play and launched five expansion packs and multiple live updates featuring improvements to key game systems.

 During the development of Infinite Crisis, I was part of a shared service creative studio where I managed the pooled resources of UI and VFX for multiple projects, including IC.
-Due to my responsibilities being spread along multiple projects, I didn’t work on major initiatives, but it did provide me with the opportunity to take on more varied smaller production roles.
+Working across multiple projects simultaneously gave me broad exposure to varied production roles and sharpened my ability to context-switch and contribute at every stage of development.

 I joined the Dungeons & Dragons Online team about six months after the game’s launch in 2006.
 I improved key features within the game to reduce friction and improve visual quality.
 Eventually I built and managed a dedicated UI team and also managed the VFX team for the project shipping multiple updates and two expansion packs.